-INFORMAL STUDIES...Under certain conditions a qualified student may expedite his progress by pursuing an Informal Study course, in which he will be permitted to make some departure from the prescribed course of study for the sake of doing more intensive work in one or another section of it.
+INFORMAL STUDIES...Under certain conditions a qualified student may expedite his progress by pursuing an Informal Study Course, in which he will be permitted to make some departure from the prescribed course of study for the sake of doing more intensive work in one or another section of it.
 The Faculty may grant this privilege to a student who has done especially meritorious work in the College and who asks for it by formal petition bearing his faculty adviser's approval.
 The student admitted to such a course will do his work under the adviser's supervision, and the Faculty will grant him periodical credit commensurate with his progress.

 THESIS...
 The satisfactory completion of a thesis is required of every candidate for the Bachelor's degree in Architecture and of every candidate for an advanced degree.
 The thesis must be completed during the last term of residence.
 It consists of an independent study, the subject of which has been selected by the student with the Faculty's approval.
+The thesis is expected to demonstrate the student's proficiency in his particular field of study.